thinkmassive/thinkmassive.github.io/_posts/2015-06-15-boomboxen-prototype-construction-pt-2.md

 ---
 {% include JB/setup %}

 Previously I [assmebled the components](/projects/2015/06/12/boomboxen-prototype-construction-pt-1/) to create a portable soundsystem.
-This weekend I completed the setup with a control panel, electrical controls, and a carry handle.
+This weekend I completed the setup with a control panel, electrical, and carry handle.
 Finished weight is 22 lbs 11 oz.

 ## Control panel
 The control panel is thick plexiglass with cutouts for switches, power outlets, fuses, and a voltage display.
 A slot was cut into a recess made in the top of the enclosure, and another slot in the back panel locks the control panel in place.
 This was more difficult than I anticpated, even with the RotoZip, because the corners are inaccessible with the routing attachment in place.
 Those areas were done freehand.